 The Company has not generated any revenues from the sales of products.
 Revenues from licensing fees are included in the revenue from customers line item on our consolidated statements of operations and comprehensive loss.
 Our licensing fees have been generated through the licensing of our ddRNAi technology to biopharmaceutical companies.
-The following table sets forth a summary of our revenues for each of the periods set forth below:
+The Company did not recognize any revenue during the three months ended September 30, 2022 and September 30, 2021.